davidlee/org-md/3_areas/home.md

+- Fix the fence (research)

 - paint loungeroom

-  Paint the laundry
+- Paint the laundry
-  Fix the fence